serverless/blog/posts/2019-08-21-deploy-serverless-cdn-with-serverless-components.md

   component: "@serverless/cdn"
 ```

-That's litrally all the YAML you need to deploy a complete serverless content delivery network.
+That's literally all the YAML you need to deploy a complete serverless content delivery network.
 All you need to do now is just run the `serverless` command in the current working directory:

 ```
 myApp (master)$ serverless